Diptych varieties. II: Polar varieties: The apolar variety

 an easy case of the standard extrasymmetric $6\times6$ determinantal of Dicks and Reid, \cite{TJ}, 9.1, equation (9.4).

 The first really new case is $k=5$, with equations the $4\times4$ Pfaffians of the $7\times7$ skew matrix

-We first arrived at this matrix by guesswork (with the $z$ floated over), determining the superdiagonal entries $c^2,ac,a^2$ and those immediately above $-bc,-ac$ by eliminating variables to smaller cases; the entry $b^2-ac$ is then fixed so that the bottom $4\times4$ Pfaffian vanishes identically.
+We first arrived at this matrix by guesswork (with the $z$ floated over from the row-columns $4,5,6,7$ to $1,2,3$), determining the superdiagonal entries $c^2,ac,a^2$ and those immediately above $-bc,-ac$ by eliminating variables to smaller cases; the entry $b^2-ac$ is then fixed so that the bottom $4\times4$ Pfaffian vanishes identically.

-\subsection{The variety $V(k)$ by apolarity}
+\subsection{The variety $V_k$ by apolarity}

-We can treat $V(k)$ as an almost homogeneous space under $\GL(2)\times\G_m$.
+We can treat $V_k$ as an almost homogeneous space under $\GL(2)\times\G_m$.
 For this, view $x_0,\dots,x_k$ as coefficients of a binary form and $a,b,c$ as coefficients of a binary quadratic form in dual variables, so that the equations $MN=0$ or $(a,b,c)M'=0$ are the apolarity relations.
 In general terms, {\em polarity} can be described as a choice of splitting of maps such as $\Sym^{d-1}U \tensor U\onto \Sym^dU$ (here $U=\C^2$ is the given representation of $\GL(2)$), or more vaguely as a way of viewing the $2\times d$ matrix $\bigl(\begin{smallmatrix} y_0 & \dots & y_{d-1} \\ y_1 & \dots & y_d\end{smallmatrix}\bigr)$ or his bigger cousin \eqref{eq!Mpr} as a single object in determinantal constructions.

 More formally, write

 Including the factor $\binom k i$ in the coefficient of $u^iv^{k-i}$ is a standard move in this game.

 The second polar of $f$ is the polynomial